Last updated: June 2026

 Understanding seller notes requires understanding the broader deal structure.
 These terms work together.

-Equity Injection covers the 10% contribution requirement and how the 5% seller standby note satisfies part of it.
+Equity Injection covers the 10% contribution requirement, the 5% genuine non-borrowed cash floor, and how a 5% seller note on full standby covers the rest.

 SBA 7(a) Loan is the primary financing vehicle that the seller note subordinates to.